- A triangle means you can safely use a cold, dilute solution of bleach

 - If there's a cross through the tub, that item should not be washed and will probably need to be dry cleaned

-See also: washing machine programs explained and how to wash clothes.
+For more information, read our guides on washing machine programs and how to wash clothes.

 Washing temperatures symbols